Frank Warren is scratching his head at Anthony Joshua’s continued pursuit of a fight with Deontay Wilder.

 Wilder v Fury is tipped to take place in the late spring.
 Las Vegas and Manchester are said to be strong considerations for the second bout.

-For Joshua, an April 13th clash with the winner of Dillian Whyte v Dereck Chisora has been on the cards since September.
+For Joshua, an April 13th clash with Dillian Whyte v Dereck Chisora’s winner has been on the cards since September.